Take your healthy eating to the top level: restorative nutrition

 In addition, selenium is incorporated at the active site of many proteins, including glutathione peroxidase, which is particularly important for cancer protection.
 One of the body’s most powerful antioxidant enzymes, glutathione peroxidase is used in the liver to detoxify a wide range of potentially harmful molecules.
 When levels of glutathione peroxidase are too low, these toxic molecules are not disarmed and wreak havoc on any cells with which they come in contact, damaging their cellular DNA and promoting the development of cancer cells.

-This ingredient is normally used as an ingredient in the following Healthelicious products:
+This ingredient is normally used in the following Healthelicious products:

 Contact Details